 Experts have found that exercising can have many benefits for women during their period.
-For example, studies from the American College of Obstetricians and Gynecologists have found that exercising may help women ease symptoms of irritability, sadness, anger, and depression when menstruating.
+For example, American College of Obstetricians and Gynecologists studies have found that exercising may help women ease symptoms of irritability, sadness, anger, and depression when menstruating.

-Hormonal changes during periods are known to cause a drop in energy levels and period breakouts.
+Hormonal changes during periods cause a drop in energy levels and period breakouts.
 Fortunately, according to the Office of Women’s Health, working out during your period can help prevent both symptoms from affecting your health.

-However, just like all things in life, there are right and wrong ways to go about exercising when you’re on your period.
+However, just like all things in life, there are right and wrong ways to exercise when you’re on your period.
 Today, we look at what you should do and avoid when you exercise during your period.

 Best Exercises to Do on Your Period

 The great thing about walking is that it requires little to no equipment — unless you do it on a treadmill.
-You’ll need a pair of good walking shoes, some walking clothes, and you’re good to go.
-You can pick any location you please, adjust your speed however you want, and take as much time to complete your route.
+You’ll need good walking shoes and some walking clothes, and you’re good to go.
+You can pick any location, adjust your speed however you want, and take as much time to complete your route.

 Some gentle strength training is also recommended for those up for the challenge.
-You can try out some ideas: push-ups with knees down, bodyweight squats, forearm planks, and overhead presses with light weights.
-When strength training, don’t forget to take time to rest and recover after each workout.
+You can try some ideas: push-ups with knees down, bodyweight squats, forearm planks, and overhead presses with light weights.
+When strength training, don’t forget to rest and recover after each workout.